Tip #3 – Accessibility

 Tip #5 – Make it individualized

-Remember that all your staff are individuals and nearly everyone likes to be treated as such – this is especially true of millennials.
+Remember that all your staff is individuals and nearly everyone likes to be treated as such – this is especially true of millennials.
 Adding a personal touch to the onboarding process is a great way to increase engagement with your new starters, and some companies even go as far as giving their staff individual gift bags on their first day!

 Whilst you don’t have to go to this extent, there’s definitely scope to use a personalized approach through your videos and offer small rewards and incentives (such as discount vouchers or corporate branded ‘merch’) for completing sections or modules.
 Furthermore, setting out clear goals and making this trackable and rewardable is a fun approach to get some gentle competition into the onboarding process.